Creator of Porsche 911 sports car dies aged 76

 A grandson of Ferdinand Porsche, who founded the Stuttgart-based sports car maker and developed the Volkswagen Beetle under a contract with the Nazis in the 1930s, Ferdinand Alexander Porsche invented the 911 model in 1963.

-Originally labeled as 901, Porsche’s two-seater classic model has since been upgraded over seven generations of the car with the latest version unveiled at last September’s Frankfurt Auto Show.
+Originally labelled as 901, Porsche’s two-seater classic model has since been upgraded over seven generations of the car with the latest version unveiled at last September’s Frankfurt Auto Show.

 Ferdinand Alexander Porsche quit the company’s operational business in 1972, though stayed on as member of Porsche’s supervisory board.
 He was chairman between 1990 and 1993 when Porsche was still saddled with losses stemming from declining vehicle sales and towering development costs.